GenericMappingTools/gmt/doc/rst/source/grdblend.rst

 .. only:: not man

-    Blend several partially over-lapping grids into one large grid
+    Blend several partially overlapping grids into one large grid

 Synopsis
 --------